KJLuton/RiversideRowingClub/README.md

 ## Website owner business goals

-Riverside Rowing club as a group are the website's owner.
-The website goal is to create an onlone presence for the Riverside Rowing Club to allow their members to get important information about the club and the rowing season.
-The website will also be used to promote the club to propspective memebrs and grow the rowing clubs membership holders.
+The website owner is the Riverside Rowing club's commitee.
+The goal of the website is to create an online presence for the Club which allows both members and prospective members to get important information about the club and it's facilities.
+The website will be a promotional tool for the Club, with a goal to engage and entice propspective members into joining the Club.
 It will do this by providing information about the coaches, facilities and achievements.

 ## User goals

 ### New user goals (prospective Rowing Club members):

-- User is able to find out about the Rowing Club’s facilities, membership prices and location
+- User is able to find out about the Rowing Club’s facilities, membership prices and location.
-- User is able to find out about the Rowing club’s goals and previous achievements, upcoming events and coaches
+- User is able to find out about the Rowing club’s goals and previous achievements, upcoming events and coaches.
-- User can download a membership form and get application details
+- User can download a membership form and get application details.
 - User can find the club location and contact relevant people.

 ### Returning user goals (Rowing Club members):